What is a Chat API?

 - The types of technologies used (e.g. HTTP, Push/Streaming, Ajax, WebSocket, REST, XMPP).

 - The types of authentication available (e.g. Email / OAuth / Two-Factor / Single Sign-On).

 - The types of devices and platforms supported (e.g. Web browser / Android / iOS).

 - The types of chat functionality required (e.g. 1-on-1, private group chat, open public chat, voice & video).

-Some Chat APIs offer support for advanced features such as anti-spam, chatbot integration, customizable themes, moderation tools, chat history, typing indicators and read receipts, webhooks, and announcements.
+Some online Chat APIs offer support for advanced features such as anti-spam, chatbot integration, customizable themes, moderation tools, chat history, typing indicators and read receipts, webhooks, and announcements.
 These can be added as needed, depending on the use case.